 One of the many ways in which you can have a fulfilling life is to nurture a dream and go about achieving it in the fastest way possible.

-In this video, people reveal what their childhood dream career was, and what they have ended up doing for a living.
+In this video, people reveal what their childhood dream career was and what they ended up doing for a living.

-For all the meticulous planning we do, there is NO PLAN in place to deal with failure.
+For all the meticulous planning we do, there is no plan in place to deal with failure.

 The bigger your dreams are, the higher are chances of failure.

 It is only when they all come together that the song becomes melodious.

-2) Embrace Regret and Disappointment
+#2.
+Embrace Regret and Disappointment

 We commonly assume that we have to get over these feelings, prevent them from messing up our minds, and pretend as if everything is fine.

-If you can really shut out the negativities and sadness, then it’s great.
+If you can shut out the negativities and sadness, then it’s great.

-We experience regret when we know that we have failed to do or not do something that could have changed the outcome for the better.
+We experience regret when we know that we have failed to do (or not do) something that could have changed the outcome for the better.

-We think and act in a certain manner at a particular point in time due to a combination of several factors.
+We think and act in a certain manner at a particular point in time because of a combination of several factors.

-So the next time you are faced with a dilemma, follow Nike and just do it – as long as it will not get you killed, put you in jail, or destroy precious relationships.
+So the next time you are faced with a dilemma, listen to Nike and just do it – as long as it will not get you killed, put you in jail, or destroy precious relationships.